NathanHandley/mod-ah-bot/README.md

 You have to use at least AzerothCore commit [9adba48](https://github.com/azerothcore/azerothcore-wotlk/commit/9adba482c236f1087d66a672e97a99f763ba74b3).

-If you use an old version of this module (such as the parent fork), re-run the mod_auctionhousebot.sql found in the data/sql/db-world/base/ folder

 ## Description

 A fork of the auction house bot for AzerothCore.
 This fork gives a much more blizzlike experience in the offerings on the auction house.
 It also fixes many bugs such as glyphs not showing up